 "Remove lowest note": Example: C2 - C3 - E3 - G3 will become C3 - E3 - G3.

 Copy and paste: "Copy" copies the pads of the current page.
-With "Paste" you can overwrite the pads of the page or decide to put the copied pads on the right or bottom side of the current grid.
+With "Paste" you can overwrite the pads of the page or decide to put the copied pads on the left, right, top, or bottom side of the current grid.

 Grid size: You can add and remove columns and rows here.